waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WARP_CARPET_DOWN**: Warp.
 Transitions to a different map.
 - **COUNTER**: Impassable.
 Interact to talk.
 - **PC**: Impassable.
 Interact to access Storage.
-- Status: On Route 27 (East).
-Navigating to water edge at (46, 5) to Surf to Tohjo Falls.
+- Status: Surfing on Route 27 towards Tohjo Falls entrance at (36, 5).